 Synthetic monitoring includes the following features:

-With simple browser and scripted browser monitors, synthetic monitoring doesn't simply check that your host is up.
+For simple browser and scripted browser monitors, they don't simply check that your host is up.
 It loads the actual page content in a real, fully virtualized Google Chrome browser (powered by Selenium) to provide testing that mirrors your users' actions.

 Detailed results view